finom/defi/README.md

 defi.unbindNode(obj, 'myKey', '.my-element');
 ```

+Note that a bunch of common binders can be found at [common-binders](https://github.com/finom/common-binders) project.

 - [bindOptionalNode](https://defi.js.org/#!defi.bindOptionalNode) - Works the same way as `bindNode` but doesn't throw an error if a node doesn't exist.